They say you never know where you'll find true love.

 As we approached my Airbnb, the driver shot me a sly grin.
 “You guys should exchange phone numbers," he said.
 And we did.

 I didn't know if we'd stay in contact after that, but to my surprise we connected shortly afterward through texts and met at Roscoe's House of Chicken and Waffles the next day.
 From there, we went our separate ways and I was able to see him again weeks later while visiting a relative in Detroit.
 We kept the communication lines open by FaceTiming and talking on the phone when we were apart.
 But our first official date was four months after our uberPOOL ride when he stopped off in Atlanta during a layover.

+I picked him up from the airport, and I took him to Spondivits since he loves seafood.
 I wanted our date to be special, but it turned out to also be surreal.

 Lester was a perfect gentleman.
 He opened my doors, he was attentive, and he was engaged in our conversation.
 I felt his energy through his gaze, laugh, and words.
 We truly enjoyed each other's company and were extremely pleased to finally get to know one another in person.
 It was at that moment that we both knew we were headed towards a serious commitment.